bronson/pdfdir/README.md

 ## pdfdir

 Turns a directory tree of PDFs into a single bookmarked PDF.

-Bookmarks are the hierarchical table of contents you see in most PDF readers.
+Automatically handles the table of contents.

 Tested on Linux and Mac.